-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 The 2020 Republican National Convention this week began and ended with two performances by the man who designed it all, President Donald J. Trump.

-Most of the attention went, of course, to the final night's event, when a live audience saw him "profoundly accept" his re-nomination in an hour-long speech delivered on the South Lawn of the White House.
+Most of the attention went, of course, to the final night's event, when a live audience saw him "profoundly accept" his renomination in an hourlong speech delivered on the South Lawn of the White House.
 Backed by a forest of American flags, the president looked out upon members of his family and staff, members of his Cabinet and members of his party in Congress.

-They sat side-by-side in close rows of chairs.
+They sat side by side in close rows of chairs.
 Few wore masks.
 There was little sign of the pandemic that had cost the president the big show he had originally planned for Charlotte, N.C., or in his backup venue in Jacksonville, Fla.

 Unlike most of the speakers during the week, Trump did not ignore the disease that has killed 180,000 Americans or speak of it in the past tense.
 But he cast it as less than central to the moment, a kind of speed bump for his parade of triumphs: "We are meeting this challenge," he said proudly, "delivering lifesaving therapies and we will produce a vaccine before the end of the year or maybe even sooner."

 Few experts have seen a realistic possibility of a vaccine that would be regarded as safe by year's end, let alone sooner.
-But in recent weeks the White House has barred TV appearances by such figures as Dr. Anthony Fauci, the nation's longtime leading immunologist, who has contradicted the president without criticizing him.
+In recent weeks, the White House has barred TV appearances by such figures as Dr. Anthony Fauci, the nation's longtime leading immunologist, who has contradicted the president without criticizing him.

 Trump displayed a portrait of three presidencies – his own, his predecessor's and the one he said Democratic nominee Joe Biden would create if elected.
-Most of the attention focused on Trump's own first four years, which he sketched as a montage of success upon success.
+Most of the attention focused on Trump's own four years, which he sketched as a montage of success upon success.
 He spoke of having conquered the vexing issues of taxes and trade, European allies and Middle East rivals, refugees and immigrants and most notably – the pandemic itself.

 Uplifting or unloading?